Brennall/HFH-SRD/Chapter02.md

 # Chapter 2: Heroes

-<i>Hers was a hero, destin'd to command
+<i>Hers was a hero, destin'd to command <br>
-A martial race, and rule the Latian land,
+A martial race, and rule the Latian land, <br>
-Who should his ancient line from Teucer draw,
+Who should his ancient line from Teucer draw, <br>
 And on the conquer'd world impose the law.</i> – The Aeneid, Book IV (Virgil)